georgexyz19/georgexyz.com/content/posts/what-is-behind-flask-run.md

 Let's open the `cli.py` file in `venv\lib\python3.8\site-packages\flask` directory.
 Line 965 defines the `main` function.
 The `as_module` argument is `False` and the `main` function calls `cli.main` method with two arguments `args=['run', ]` and `prog_name=None`.
-The `cli` part of `cli.main` method call is an instance of FlaskGroup class defined on Line 945.
+The `cli` part of `cli.main` is an instance of FlaskGroup class defined on Line 945.

 ```
 def main(as_module=False):